 - Retirement benefits

-You will have to report Social Security benefits when you file your taxes.
+You will have to report Social Security benefits when you file your federal taxes.
 You’ll find the total in Box 5 of Form SSA-1099.
 You will need to report the amount on line 5a of Form 1040 or Form 1040-SR. You’ll add the taxable part of your benefits on line 5b of the same form.

 Do All States Tax Social Security Disability?